-The object of recruitment is to attract potential employees with characteristics the necessary qualification, in the or adequate number for the jobs available.
+The object of recruitment is to attract potential employees with the necessarv characteristics qualification, in (the adequate number for the jobs available.
 It locates available people for the job and invites them to apply for the job in the organisation.
 The process of recruitment precedes the process of selection of a right candidate for the given positions in the organisation.
 Recruitment seeks to attract suitable applicants to apply for available jobs.
 The various activities involved with the process of recruitment includes (a) identification of the different sources of labour supply, (b) assessment of their validity, (c) choosing the most suitable source or sources.